dprojects/Woodworking-translations/README.md

 # 0.22

 This repository is dedicated only for Woodworking workbench version 0.22 stable but currently is used for [development](https://github.com/dprojects/Woodworking).

-**Note:** Plase don't add translations here because Woodworking workbench version 0.22 stable is not available yet, so the code will change and your translations will not be valid.
+**Note:** Please don't add translations here because Woodworking workbench version 0.22 stable is not available yet, so the code will change and your translations will not be valid.

 # Rules for translation community